naver/scavenger/doc/mcp-guide.md

   "data": { /* tool-specific payload */ },
   "coverage": [
     { "application": "demo", "environment": "prod",
-      "collectingSinceMillis": 1767571260000,   // since when this scope has been reporting "agentAliveAtMillis": 1768003200000 }      // when an agent last polled ],
+      "collectingSinceMillis": 1767571260000,   // start of the oldest JVM still registered for this scope "agentAliveAtMillis": 1768003200000 }      // when an agent last polled (null: no agent state yet) ],
   "dataFreshness": { "queryExecutedAtMillis": 1786329861602 }
 }